xichen-fy/Fira/README.md

 ```

 ### Notice
-Script directly accesses the [huggingface](https://huggingface.co/) to load the dataset.
+Script directly accesses [huggingface](https://huggingface.co/) to load the dataset.
 Ensure a stable internet connection is available.

 C4 dataset may not be compatible with mirror sites.
 Tutorials for downloading and training using a local dataset will be uploaded soon!